The Heterogeneous Earnings Impact of Job Loss Across Workers, Establishments, and Markets: Sources of Heterogeneous Treatment Effects

 \subsection{Heterogeneity Across and Within Markets}

 We have seen that much of the heterogeneity within age and education combinations is related to local labor markets or industries, and that market-level factors appear to be highly predictive of displacement effects.
 We now show that market conditions matter more for vulnerable workers.
 To this end, we select the best, worst and median market deciles from Panel C of Figure \ref{fig_within}, and then examine how the displacement effects vary across workers deciles (ranking workers within establishments as in Panel A of Figure \ref{fig_within}) for these three market conditions.
-The results in Figure \ref{fig_within_hetero} show that vulnerable workers experience worse displacement effects under all market conditions, but the differences across worker deciles are substantially larger when market conditions are unfavorable.
+The results in Figure \ref{fig_within_hetero} show that vulnerable workers experience worse displacement effects under all market conditions, but the differences across worker deciles are substantially larger when market conditions are unfavorable.\footnote{Here, markets are defined based on the industry–time dimension, but we have performed robustness analyses in which markets are defined based on industry–skill–time, using different ways to define the skill dimension.
+This does not change the overall heterogeneity across and within markets.}

-The importance of market-level factors is important from a policy perspective since policymakers are more likely to use place-based or industry-related policies than policies targeting establishments based on their idiosyncratic characteristics.
-We therefore describe the most important industry and location variables in more detail.
-Isolating the importance of market-level factors is not trivial since workers are likely to be sorted across regions and industries.
+The importance of market-level factors is important from a policy perspective since policymakers are more likely to use place-based or industry-related policies than policies targeting establishments.
+We can also shed light on the most important industry and location variables.
+However, isolating the importance of market-level factors is not trivial since workers are likely to be sorted across regions and industries.
 For that reason we use the GRF to estimate partial dependence functions, holding the individual characteristics at their empirical levels and sequentially rotating across all observed sets of market characteristics within the same year (methodological details are in Appendix C).
-This way, we capture the predicted role of aggregate conditions across the full distribution of displaced workers, making full use of the GRF's non-linear nature.
+This way, we capture the predicted role of aggregate conditions across the full distribution of displaced workers, accounting for nonlinearities.

 The results from this partial procedure, presented in Table \ref{t: shuffle} in Appendix C, confirms that market conditions are important, and that market conditions are particularly important predictors for workers whose individual characteristics are predictive of large negative displacement effects.
 We also see that workers are more likely to change location if displaced under worse conditions, and workers are more likely to move away from their industry if they are displaced from an industry with large displacement effects.
 However, even though we find that industry mobility responds to displacement during distressful conditions, the fact that industry characteristics in general correlate so strongly with displacement effects suggests that the degree of industry mobility is insufficient to offset the negative effects of being displaced in a bad industry.